 If there is a whiteboard behind you, put your name and contact information on the whiteboard.
 However, do this before your talk begins because writing on a board is time-consuming and you will have to turn your back on the audience and break your eye contact, which is never a good idea.
-Use alternative visual aids wherever possible.
-If you really must use a whiteboard, come prepared with the right pens [black or dark blue] and write in large, legible handwriting so that people can read it from a distance.
-And of course, remember to write things off to the side so you don't block people's view while you're speaking!
+If you must use a whiteboard at other points during the presentation, come prepared with the right markers [black or dark blue] and write words in large, legible handwriting so that people can read it from a distance [it is best to print rather than using cursive].
+And, of course, remember to write things off to the side so you don't block people's view of what you just wrote while you're speaking!

 Know the Space

 If possible, know the room from the front before you have to give your presentation.
-The front of a classroom or auditorium feels different from where you are normally used to sitting.
-Also, check the lighting so you avoid fiddling with the lights before your presentation.
-It is also useful to sit at the very back to get a sense of how loud you should talk and how big you should write if you write anything on a whiteboard behind you.
+The front of a classroom or auditorium feels very different from where you sit as a student.
+Also, if necessary, check the lighting so you avoid fiddling with the lights before your presentation.
+If available, it's best to darken the lighting above you, but keep the lights lit above the audience; the contrast helps your audience read the slides by eliminating glare.
+It is also useful to have someone sit at the very back of the room to give you get a sense of how loud you should talk and how big you should write if you write anything on a whiteboard behind you.